Time & Materials#

 As an alternative, you can create certain purchase documents directly from a work breakdown structure.
 To bypass automated ordering, open a WBS and choose New > Create Purchase Document on the ribbon.

 You can then fill in the filter fields on the request page.
-For the type filter, you can select Resource, Item, or G/L account (unless you’ve already specified a default filter in Jobs Setup), and in the Document Type field, you can choose Quote, Order, Requisition, or Purchase Request.
+For the type filter, you can select Resource, Item, or G/L account (unless you’ve already specified a default filter in Projects Setup), and in the Document Type field, you can choose Quote, Order, Requisition, or Purchase Request.

 If you turn on the Ship-to Location Address toggle instead, the Ship-to field will be set to Location and the address from the budget lines will be entered in the Location Code field on the purchase document so that only lines with identical codes will be included in the transfer.